stefanoborini/book-modelviewcontroller/01_from_smartui_to_traditional_mvc/06_view.md

 rendering logic to a widget or groups of widgets, either through inheritance or composition.

+A view responds to Model notifications and repaint itself.
+This is, however, not the only reason why a View may have to inquire the Model for data and repaint itself.
+The view may have to do so after a show event.

 MVC is not only limited to GUI representations, and Views are not necessarily graphical objects.
 In fact, anything that can report information to the User in some form can be classified as a View.
 For example, a musical notation Model